Dating is not a contract!

 Dating is a meeting of two FREE people where each person is FREE to leave at any time he or she feels like it.
 There are a lot of first-last dates, there are a lot of second and third-last dates also; they leave you, or you leave them.
 You do not owe them anything and they owe you nothing either.

 In early stages of dating you do not owe them an explanation, and you do not owe them an apology.
 What do you have to apologize for?
 For the lack of chemistry?
 Do they owe you an apology for not feeling chemistry on their end?

 It is like trying on uncomfortable shoes in a store and then apologizing to a sales associate for not buying them.
 This is so ridiculous and yet many ladies (and men too) keep agonizing and fall into depression over someone who has stopped communicating with them after only one or several dates.

 One major reason why people feel so upset over this is due to the initial build up; there is a big chance you spent weeks and weeks communicating with him.
 Talking to someone you have never met is based on fantasies, beautiful dreams and imaginations.
 E-mailing a stranger who builds up your expectations, your hopes and dreams is very addictive and seductive, something that is very difficult to say 'no' to.

-So, as the correspondence continues and evolves, so do your expectations and hopes as well.
+As the correspondence continues and evolves, so do your expectations and hopes as well.
 But once the online communication moves on to the off-line dimension it becomes a different story.
-After several off-line meetings either of you may say 'meh' and decide to not pursue this whole thing further.
+After several off-line meetings either of you may say 'meh' and decide not to pursue this whole thing further.
 What happens to the other party?
 THE OTHER PARTY FEELS SUDDENLY BETRAYED.

 Ladies, as a rule of thumb: